 The Importance of a Strategic Staffing Plan

 It’s easy to fall into the trap of relying too much on your current employees: after all, you’ve hopefully hired good, reliable people.
-But at the end of the day, any one of them could leave without much notice and leave you high and dry.
+But at the end of the day, they could leave without much notice and leave you high and dry.

 This results in snap decisions that could force you to hire the wrong person for the job just because you need to fill the position.
 Developing a strategic staffing plan and investing in the growth of junior staff members is much less painful than not having a qualified replacement or worrying about who might be next to leave.

 As I’ve written in a previous blog post, staffing is one of the crucial functions of management.
-It’s not something to just leave to your HR team—you should be taking a hands-on approach to developing a staffing plan for your business.
+It’s not something to leave to your HR team—you should take a hands-on approach to developing a staffing plan for your business.

 The “Always Hiring” Mentality

 The first thing to do when developing a strategic staffing plan for your business is to adopt an “always hiring” mentality.
-It’s vital to begin the process of finding qualified candidates before you ever need them, so there are people on your radar in the event of an emergency hiring situation.
+It’s vital to begin finding qualified candidates before you ever need them so there are people on your radar in an emergency hiring situation.

-Work with your team to create comprehensive job descriptions for all of your available positions and post your jobs on job boards even when you don’t have an opening.
-Your goal should be to collect a pool of potential employees that are qualified for the roles you have.
+Work with your team to create comprehensive job descriptions for all available positions and post your jobs on job boards even when you don’t have an opening.
+Your goal should be to collect a pool of potential employees qualified for your roles.

-When networking, make a list of people you might want to hire down the line.
+When networking, list people you might want to hire down the line.
 Keep a file on these candidates and stay in touch with them to gauge whether they’re still interested as time goes on.
-You can do this by sending a friendly email about your industry’s news, arranging for a chat about their career goals, or even just keeping them up-to-date about potential opportunities your company might have coming soon.
+You can do this by sending a friendly email about your industry’s news, arranging a chat about their career goals, or even keeping them up-to-date about potential opportunities your company might have coming soon.

 Recruit from Within

 According to the Society for Human Resource Management, it’s a good idea to evaluate the skills of your current employees before looking for outside candidates.
-Recruiting from within guarantees you’ll fill the position with someone who is already familiar with the company culture and values.
+Recruiting from within guarantees you’ll fill the position with someone familiar with the company culture and values.

 Take the time to discuss career goals with your junior staff members.
 You will learn what they want and which ones might be a candidate for future promotion.
 If you know an employee is interested in advancement, work with them to create a plan of things they should learn or do to give them the necessary experience.
 Meet with them to review their progress at scheduled intervals.